ltspicer/dxf2gcode.linux.installer/readme.txt

 Unfortunately is the installation of Python3.7.3 or higher on Debian 9 (Wheezy) almost impossible.
 Many LinuxCNC computers have Debian Wheezy :(

+ATM dxf2gcode works not properly with Python 3.10.
+The script check this and ask for install Python 3.9.

 For full automated download, use script by rugbymauri's fork in pull request here.